 John Tainer, Principal Investigator (LBNL, Life Sciences Division)

 MAGGIE will provide robust GTL technologies and comprehensive characterizations to efficiently couple gene sequences and genomic analyses with protein interactions and thereby elucidate functional relationships and pathways.
 The operational principle guiding MAGGIE objectives can be succinctly stated: protein functional relationships involve interaction mosaics that self-assemble from independent protein pieces that are tuned by modifications and metabolites.
-MAGGIE builds strong synergies among the Components to address long term and immediate GTL objectives by combining the advantages of specific microbial systems with those advanced technologies, The objective for the proposed 5-year MAGGIE Program is therefore to comprehensively characterize the Protein Complexes (PCs) and Modified Proteins (MPs) underlying microbial cell biology.
+MAGGIE builds strong synergies among the Components to address long term and immediate GTL objectives by combining the advantages of specific microbial systems with those advanced technologies, The objective for the proposed 5-year MAGGIE Program is, therefore, to comprehensively characterize the Protein Complexes (PCs) and Modified Proteins (MPs) underlying microbial cell biology.
 A compelling overall goal is to help reduce the immense complexity of protein interactions to interpretable patterns through an interplay among experimental efforts of MAGGIE Program members in molecular biology, biochemistry, biophysics, mathematics, computational science, and informatics.
 MAGGIE will address immediate GTL missions by accomplishing three specific goals: 1) Provide a comprehensive, hierarchical map of prototypical microbial PCs and MPs by combining native biomass and tagged protein characterizations from hyperthermophiles (temperature-trapping otherwise reversible protein interactions) with comprehensive systems biology characterizations of a non-thermophilic model organism, 2) Develop and apply advanced mass spectroscopy and SAXS technologies for high throughput characterizations of PCs and MPs, and 3) Create and test powerful computational descriptions for protein functional interactions.
-In concert, MAGGIE investigators will characterize microbial metabolic modularity and provide the informed basis to design functional islands suitable to transform microbes for specific DOE missions.
+In concert, MAGGIE investigators will characterize microbial metabolic modularity and provide an informed basis to design functional islands suitable to transform microbes for specific DOE missions.

 Trent Northen, Principal Investigator (LBNL, Life Sciences Division)

 The utility of genetic information being derived from sequencing efforts is diminished by the incomplete/incorrect annotations associated with “completed” genomes.
-Homology-based protein function predictions are limited by evolutionary processes that result in conserved domains and sequence being shared by enzymes of widely diverse functions.
+Homology-based protein function predictions are limited by evolutionary processes that result in conserved domains and the sequence being shared by enzymes of widely diverse functions.
 Therefore, additional experimental datasets directed at validating and improving genome annotations are required.
-Project Genemap-MS uses integrated approach of universally applicable high-throughput (HT) methods for validating genome annotation using mass spectrometry (MS) based proteomics, metabolomics, and our developing technologies for detecting biochemical activities on arrayed metabolite substrates.
-Overall, Genemap-MS provides a balance of mature and robust MS technologies with MS technology development which are directed at addressing specific DOE needs for exploiting microbial processes for bioenergy production, carbon sequestration, and environmental remediation.
+Project Genemap-MS uses an integrated approach of universally applicable high-throughput (HT) methods for validating genome annotation using mass spectrometry (MS) based proteomics, metabolomics, and our developing technologies for detecting biochemical activities on arrayed metabolite substrates.
+Overall, Genemap-MS provides a balance of mature and robust MS technologies with MS technology development, which are directed at addressing specific DOE needs for exploiting microbial processes for bioenergy production, carbon sequestration, and environmental remediation.